AtomMaterialUI/material-theme-docs/docs/configuration/color-schemes.md

 ----------
 ## Color Palette

-These are only for Material Themes:
+These are relevant only for _Material Themes_ (hover to see the hex value):

 <span style="float:none">Dark variant</span>
 <span style="float:right">Light variant</span>